School-based Mental Health

 • Support for students and staff;

-• Trauma-informed and restorative practices; and
+• Trauma-informed practices; and

 • Reduction in the prevalence and severity of mental illness.

-Studies from The National Alliance on Mental Illness and the National Research Council have shown effective comprehensive school mental health systems contribute to improved student and school outcomes including:
+The National Alliance on Mental Illness and the National Research Council have shown effective comprehensive school mental health systems contribute to improved student and school outcomes including:

 • Greater academic success;